-If you’ve never heard of Chronic Inflammatory Demyelinating Polyneuropathy or CIDP --- it’s probably because you or a family member have not been touched by this rare but often debilitating disease that can lead to disability in the arms and legs.
-While there is no cure, if detected and treated early, CIDP is manageable.
+Chronic Inflammatory Demyelinating Polyneuropathy causes numbness, tingling, weakness and loss of reflexes and these CIDP symptoms can be easily missed or misdiagnosed.
+Awareness is key for this little-known debilitating disease that can lead to disability in the arms and legs.
+There's no cure, but if detected and treated early, CIDP is manageable.

 Butler described CIDP as a disorder of the peripheral nerves that’s caused by damage to myelin, the protective covering around a nerve.
 It often starts with some tingling or numbness in the toes and fingers, progressing to weakness and impaired function in the legs and arms.
 According to the National Organization for Rare Disorders (NORD), CIDP affects men twice as often as women, and while it can start at any age, the average onset is 50.